Transfer Credit Evaluation & Notification

 **All students applying for admission to the University with transcripts from a foreign post-secondary educational institution are required to submit an official educational credential evaluation.

-Acceptable Grades: Credit for courses with a grade of "C" or better will be considered for transfer credit.
-Grades of "C-" or "D" are only considered for transfer credit if the applicant is transferring under the guidelines of the Academic Passport.
+Acceptable Grades: Credit for courses with a grade of "D-" or better will be considered for transfer credit.
+While a grade of D- is transferrable for credit, it is up to the Department to determine if the course will need to be repeated.

 Non-Transferable Credits: Developmental/remedial courses are not considered transferable.

 Transfer Credit Limits: ESU does not have a maximum transfer credit limit.
-To earn an ESU degree, students must meet University Requirements that include completing 30 of the last 60 credits and 50% of the major and minor degree requirements at ESU.
+To earn an ESU degree, students must meet all University Requirements that include completing at least 30 of the last 45 credits for a baccalaureate degree at ESU.
 Final approval of courses counting toward your major rests with the chairperson of your major.
 Some departments have limits on the total number of credits that can be applied to the major field of study.